abpframework/abp/docs/en/Blog-Posts/2020-10-15 v3_3_Preview/POST.md

 ### Automatic Validation for AntiForgery Token for HTTP APIs

 Starting with the version 3.3, all your HTTP API endpoints are **automatically protected** against CSRF attacks, unless you disable it for your application.
+So, no configuration needed, just upgrade the ABP Framework.

-[See the documentation](https://github.com/abpframework/abp/blob/dev/docs/en/CSRF-Anti-Forgery.md) to understand why you need it and how ABP Framework solves the problem.
+[See the documentation](https://github.com/abpframework/abp/blob/dev/docs/en/CSRF-Anti-Forgery.md) to if you want to understand why you need it and how ABP Framework solves the problem.

 ### Rebus Integration Package for the Distributed Event Bus